 Our water tables are being irreparably damaged by poorly regulated resource projects at the same time that our rivers are struggling to sustain the wildlife, farmers and communities that depend on them.
 Each year, 3,000 Australians die from air pollution.

-On the global environmental democracy index, which measures transparency, participation and justice in environmental decision-making, Australia ranks thirty-seventh – below Mongolia, Cameroon, Zimbabwe and Russia.
+Embarrassingly, on the global environmental democracy index (which measures transparency, participation and justice in environmental decision-making) Australia ranks thirty-seventh – below Mongolia, Cameroon, Zimbabwe and Russia.

 At the heart of these problems are weak and outdated laws for nature.